oaklandsok/oaklandsok.github.io/web/content/others.md

 know](mailto:evans@virginia.edu) if you know of any others that are not listed here.

 Thanks to Shujun Li and Jan Pennekamp for bringing many of these to my attention!
+Additional thanks to Giovanni Apruzzese.
 </p>